 Ask for IPM Services!

 Sometimes a pest problem is so bad that you don’t want to tackle it yourself.
-Or sometimes, as with bed bugs or a yellowjacket nest, it’s more efficient to get professional help.
+Or sometimes, as with bed bugs or a yellowjacket nest, you need a professional.

-Just as Our Water Our World promotes products that are eco-friendly and effective, we also believe that the best pest control services use integrated pest management practices (IPM).
+Just as Our Water Our World promotes products that are eco-friendly and effective, we also believe that the best pest control services are eco-friendly and effective as well.
+Integrated Pest Management (IPM) is an approach to managing pests that focuses on preventing pest problems, using natural predators and barriers to control pests, and, when necessary, using less-toxic chemicals to get rid of pests.

-The service person may suggest that you clear up clutter so that pests have fewer hiding places and are easy to spot.
+The technician may suggest housekeeping changes, like putting pet food away overnight or clearing out clutter so that pests have fewer hiding places and are easy to spot.
 Don’t take it personally!
 IPM is a team effort.

 With clutter reduced and pest exclusion repairs complete, future IPM services are likely to be brief and limited to monitoring for pests (checking sticky traps).
 But if you see pests, be sure to call the IPM service company!

 California state law requires that landlords must treat units infested with bed bugs.
-The landlord has to pay for pest control services and cannot raise the rent or cause problems for a tenant who complains.
-The tenant has to follow the pest control professional’s instructions on how to get ready for treatment.
-Nearby units may also be inspected, and treated if bed bugs are found.
+The landlord must pay for pest control services and cannot raise the rent or cause problems for a tenant who complains.
+The tenant has to follow the pest control professional’s instructions on how to prepare for treatment.
+Nearby units may also be inspected and treated if bed bugs are found.